My Learning Springboard | Company Overview

 ACT and dSAT: Testing Differences

 Digital SAT (dSAT) or ACT?
-Students applying to colleges that require standardized testing scores must decide whether to take the Digital SAT (dSAT) or ACT.
-All schools in the United States accept both tests, and admissions officers allegedly have no preference for one test over the other.
-Thus, it’s up ...
+Students applying to colleges that require standardized testing scores must decide whether to take the Digital SAT (dSAT) or the ACT, which is now available as both a digital test format and a paper-and-pencil test format -- students get to choose their preferred format.
+All ...
 Read More